 Give yourself enough time: you might be tempted to plagiarize if you are panicking about completing your assignment on time!

 Take careful notes and keep track of your sources.
 Consider using a citation management tool to help you organize your sources.
-Consider some of these strategies on how to take notes when you are researching.

 Know when and what to cite:

 Adapted from: Avoid Plagiarism. (n.d.).
 Retrieved June 06, 2016, from http://learningcommons.ubc.ca/resource-guides/avoiding-plagiarism